WangLiYaoTJ/DFVG/README.md

 This figure shows the workflow of our DFVG.

 ## UAV-Wafog dataset
-The proposed dataset UAV-Wafog can be downloaded here.
+The proposed UAV-Wafog dataset, consisting of 84 sequences with a total of 17,859 paired foggy and fog-free frames, is available for download here.

 ## Demonstration running instructions
 ### 1. Requirements